 The headband adjustment on these is fairly solid, but the material itself doesn’t seem to be the most rugged I’ve ever felt.
 That said, this headphone is deceptively solid; it’s not going to break down unless you put it through extreme conditions and will be fine in an isolated studio environment.

 I’ve even traveled with mine (when recording the YouTube video), but I don’t recommend it as they do not come with a case.

-The fit as discussed before is fairly tight at first, but does open up over time even without the need to stretch them.
+The fit as discussed before is fairly tight at first but does open up over time even without the need to stretch them.
 I never stretched mine, because I actually liked the fit at first.
-They fit very snug on your melon, and in fact it’s probably the most secure fit out of any headphone I’ve personally tried.
+They fit very snug on your melon, and in fact, it’s probably the most secure fit out of any headphones I’ve personally tried.